-You will recieve a draft (or unconfirmed) report around four weeks after our last on-site discussion about the emerging evaluation findings.
-At this stage, we invite you to note any errors of fact, significant ommissions or comment on any other matters related to the findings if needed and return your response to us.
+You will receive a draft (or unconfirmed) report around four weeks after our last on-site discussion about the emerging evaluation findings.
+At this stage, we invite you to note any errors of fact, significant omissions or comment on any other matters related to the findings if needed and return your response to us.

 7. Final report

 We finalise the review report.
 One of the main aims of this report is to help you and your wider community understand what’s working and where improvements can be made.